ReubenStr0bel/Duo-Teithio-Website/README.md

 * Images not displaying correctly on deployed version

 ## Deployment
+Add bit about how it was made on GitHub

   ### GitHub Pages
   The website was deployed to GitHub Pages using the following steps: